 Dr. George L. Donohue

 Jennifer is an Audit Director with Legg Mason, a leading global asset management firm based in Baltimore.
 Prior to joining Legg Mason in 2004, she worked as a manager in the internal audit consulting practice at Protiviti, and as an external auditor at Arthur Andersen and Ernst & Young serving clients in a wide range of industries including non-profits.
-Jennifer is currently a Board Member for the Ponder Cove Beach Club in Mayo, Md.
 She grew up boating with her family and now enjoys exploring the Bay with her husband and two children.
 They reside in Edgewater along the Rhode River.

 Pat is a waterman based out of Eastport but oysters, crabs and fishes throughout the Chesapeake.
 Pat has leased some river bottom in the Rhode River and currently has millions of oysters on his leased bottom.
 He brings a wealth of knowledge about the Chesapeake and how we can work with watermen to preserve our history and a sustainable industry.